Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 mother holding her daughter

 Some of the most emotionally-charged decisions separating parents must make are those surrounding child custody.
 Determining the optimal custodial arrangement for the children takes many factors into consideration, including the ages of the children, the work and travel schedules of the parents, and so on.
-When one parent is abusing drugs or alcohol, these highly-emotional decisions become even more complex.
+However, when one parent is abusing drugs or alcohol, these decisions become even more challenging and require additional safeguards to protect the children’s well-being.
 While the best interests of the children always come first in custody decisions, ensuring the safety and stability of the children is paramount when substance abuse is involved.

 Substance abuse refers to the overindulgence or dependence on alcohol and/or drugs, including the overuse of prescription drugs.
-The Journal of Studies on Alcohol and Drugs reported a link between alcohol use and divorce, finding that an increase in alcohol consumption increases the divorce rate and that an increase in the divorce rate brings about an increase in alcohol consumption.
+The impact of substance abuse on families is well-documented.
+For instance, the Journal of Studies on Alcohol and Drugs reported a link between alcohol use and divorce, finding that an increase in alcohol consumption increases the divorce rate and that an increase in the divorce rate brings about an increase in alcohol consumption.

-If you or your ex-spouse has a substance abuse problem, this article will explain understand how substance abuse can affect a custody case in North Carolina and offer suggestions to assist you in making child custody decisions that are in the best interests of your children.
+If you or your ex-spouse has a substance abuse problem, this article will help you understand how substance abuse can affect a custody case in North Carolina and provide actionable steps to protect your children’s best interest.

 father taking child by the hand